 What would I have expected?
 I guess to find examples of truly efficient electricity generation.
 Solar power is fine but we know it has a very low efficiency rate -10%- and there is a lack of facilities to store it, that's why it has to go hand in hand with the traditional power grid.
 Not really a breakthrough.
 I would have loved to see electricity being generated from electromagnetic radiation or via nano materials for instance.
 A type of energy that is easier to generate and can exist without the grid.
-Free energy as it is called.
 There are plenty of institutes and independent researchers exploring the matter and achieving excellent results.
 Regarding new building materials, what about "atomic" ones such as graphene-based structures, metabolic materials or printed ones?
 Aren't these more XXI century than timber, paper or glass?

 Back to the Villa Solar in Madrid where the Solar Decathlon competition is taking place, the 19 houses are being monitored and will get a score on 10 aspects, ranging from energy efficiency to innovation and functionality.